mlibrary/deploy-to-kubernetes/README.md

 The username to use to log in to GCHR.
 Defaults to `${{ github.actor }}`.
 In most cases you should not need to change this.

+### `type`

+The options are here are 'deployment' or 'cronjob'.
+Specfy 'cronjob' if a cronjob's image should be updated.
+Defaults to 'deployment'

+### `cronjob_name`

+Only needed if `type` is 'cronjob'.
+This is the name of the cronjob to which the new image should be applied.